Xcel Energy’s Time of Use Pilot in Minnesota Demonstrates the Positive Impact of Early Collaboration

 As electric utilities look to make their systems more efficient and meet public policy goals, efforts to send price signals that both reflect the true cost of energy and reduce stress on the grid are becoming increasingly important.
 However, utility rate design efforts can often be contentious, costly processes for all parties involved.
 This is especially the case if disagreements among stakeholders must be resolved solely through written comments filed in front of a regulatory commission.

 Minnesota’s electric utility stakeholders recently tried something new to help smooth out that process: upfront, productive dialogue among stakeholders before the utility filed its rate design proposal.
 This effort, which was a collaboration between the e21 Initiative and Xcel Energy, brought together a diverse group of key stakeholders including consumer, environmental, and business advocates, to inform Xcel Energy’s development of a pilot time of use (TOU) rate design in its Minnesota service territory.
+This blog highlights that process, and the full report is available for download by clicking here.

 Stakeholder Process Informs Pilot Design